MARKET SNAPSHOT: Dow Gains Steam In Afternoon Trade; S&P 500 Aims For 6-day Win Streak

 Continue Reading Below

-U.S. stock benchmarks scrambled deeper into record territory on Tuesday, setting the S&P 500 on course for its sixth gain in a row, as investors took their cues from upbeat data, including a report on vehicle sales.
+U.S. stock benchmarks clambered deeper into record territory Tuesday, setting the S&P 500 on course for its sixth gain in a row, as investors took their cues from upbeat data, including a report on vehicle sales.

 What stock benchmarks are doing

 The S&P has gained for five consecutive trading days, its longest winning streak since a six-session advance that ended Sept.
-1. The Dow has moved higher in four straight sessions, while the tech-heavy Nasdaq has risen for five sessions in a row.
+1. The Dow has advanced in four straight sessions, while the tech-heavy Nasdaq has risen for five sessions in a row.

 Continue Reading Below